Kraig Urbik: Pittsburgh Steelers

-Urbik was considered one of the top guard prospects for the 2009 NFL Draft.
+Urbik was considered one of the top guard prospects for the 2009 NFL draft.

-Urbik was selected in the third round of the 2009 NFL Draft by the Pittsburgh Steelers.
+Urbik was selected in the third round of the 2009 NFL draft by the Pittsburgh Steelers with the 79th overall pick.
 During his rookie season, he remained largely inactive, losing the top backup guard position to rookie Ramon Foster.
 Urbik was waived on September 3, 2010.

 Buffalo Bills

 Urbik was claimed off waivers on September 5, 2010.

 Urbik was slated to start at right guard for them in 2012.
-The Bills signed Urbik to a four-year contract extension which locks him up through 2016 and is worth $13.3 million, including a $3.5 million signing bonus for the 2012 season.
+The Bills signed Urbik to a four-year contract extension which locked him up through 2016 and was worth $13.3 million, including a $3.5 million signing bonus for the 2012 season.

 Urbik agreed to a pay cut in an effort to stay with the team on March 17, 2015.

 Miami Dolphins

 On March 22, 2016, Urbik signed with the Miami Dolphins.

 He entered training camp competing with Dallas Thomas, Billy Turner, Jermon Bushrod, and Laremy Tunsil for the starting offensive guard positions.
 Urbik was named the Dolphins' third-string right guard and center to begin the season.